spettersson/splunk4patientprivacy/data_guide.md

 ---
----

-## **Normalization of Data Already Indexed in Splunk**
+## **Normalization of Data**
-Splunk makes it easy to ingest data by indexing log entries in their nearly original format as individual events and making them searchable with minimal configuration.
-It dynamically applies a schema when events are searched—commonly known as schema-on-read.
-This means that Splunk automatically extracts fields using standardized field names and values, effectively normalizing the data.
-As a result, filtering and correlating logs from multiple vendors and products becomes seamless.
+By now, you’ve likely realized that getting data into Splunk and making it searchable is easy because you don’t need to do the work of defining a schema upfront (known as schema-on-write).
+You simply index log entries in their nearly original format as individual events with minimal configuration.

+How Splunk operates is that it dynamically generates the schema when events are searched (known as **schema-on-read**).
+This means that Splunk automatically extracts fields using standardized field names (and in some cases also field values), effectively **normalizing the data**.
+As a result, filtering and correlating logs from multiple vendors and systems becomes seamless.

+To get the normalization in place, there are a mainly two [knowledge object](https://docs.splunk.com/Splexicon:Knowledgeobject) in works - i.e., [field extractions](https://docs.splunk.com/Splexicon:Fieldextraction) and [field aliases](https://docs.splunk.com/Splexicon:Alias).

 ### Fields